 No, there are no age limits to register.
 People in their 90s have become donors!

-Probably not.
-Most major religions approve of organ, tissue and eye donation and consider it the ultimate act of human kindness and generosity. > View a list of specific religious organizations and their positions on donation
+Most major religions approve of organ, tissue and eye donation and consider it the ultimate act of human kindness and generosity.
+The largest religions in Michigan -- including Catholicism, Protestantism, Judaism, and Islam -- support donation or leave the choice up to the individual.

-Yes, anyone is a potential organ donor despite medical conditions, so please don't rule yourself out.
+Yes, everyone is considered as a potential donor regardless of medical conditions, so please don't rule yourself out.
 A diabetic, for example, might have unhealthy kidneys, but a very strong heart or lungs.
 Donors with some medical conditions, such as hepatitis or HIV, are able to save or prolong the lives of who already have hepatits or HIV.
-Medical criteria for organ donation changes as medical advances occur; and a physician evaluates all potential donors at the time of death to determine what can be used to help others.
+Medical criteria for organ donation changes as medical advances occur; a physician evaluates all potential donors at the time of death to determine what can be used to help others.

 Nothing.
 It won’t cost your estate or your family anything.
 All procedures related to the donation are covered by Gift of Life Michigan.